shastaxc/HasteInfo/README.md

 # Haste Info
-FFXI gearswap library that informs the GearSwap addon about haste potency (from buffs) on the player.
+FFXI Windower addon that informs the GearSwap addon about haste potency (from buffs) and dual wield on the player.

 HasteInfo is designed to give people the ability to use more optimal gearsets in GearSwap based on their current Haste buffs.
 For example, if you have enough haste between magic buffs, JA buffs, and gear,